ithar14/QCHack2021/README.md

 working with sets of data, dictionaries, exporting to .csv and plotting

 ### future improvements
+- missing a second source to create the interference
-using animations and adding different qubits to the plot we get different beautifull patterns
+- adding more qubits + animation to the plot we get different beautiful interference patterns

 ![](https://upload.wikimedia.org/wikipedia/commons/2/2c/Two_sources_interference.gif)